Skip to main content

 [Arm] Is there a register on Cortex cores that can be used by the target program to detect if a debugger is connected?

-There is a register called DBGDSCR (Debug Status and Control Register) which can be used for this purpose.
-In fact, if the debugger connects to the core, it will set the bit 14 "DBGDSCR.HDen" ("Halting debug-mode enable" bit).
+Yes.
+On Cortex‑A/R cores, the DBGDSCR (Debug Status and Control Register) can be used for this purpose.
+When a debugger connects to the core, it sets bit 14 (DBGDSCR.HDen, the “Halting debug‑mode enable” bit).
 This bit is cleared on reset.

-But please be aware: the flag will be set immediately, when connecting using SYStem.Mode Up/Go/Attach and will be kept set even on SYStem.Down.
+Be aware that the flag is set immediately when connecting with SYStem.Mode Up/Go/Attach and remains set even after SYStem.Down.

 Helpful Unhelpful